Port Vila Efate, Vanuatu Travel Guide

 The Ni-Vanuatu people are generally welcoming and friendly.
 Thoughtful interactions shape community experiences.

 A handshake is common when meeting someone.
 Use common Bislama greetings like 'Halo' (Hello).
 A smile and a polite greeting are always welcome.
 Casual Western clothing is acceptable in urban areas and resorts.
 When visiting local villages or traditional cultural sites, modest dress receives appreciation.
-For women, covering shoulders and knees displays respect.
+For ladies, covering shoulders and knees displays respect.
 Avoid overly revealing Swimwear or clothing outside of beach and resort pool areas.

 Tipping is not customary or expected in Vanuatu.
 Service charges may feature at higher-end establishments.
 No obligation to tip.
 Dining occurs at a relaxed pace.
 Finish your plate if possible.
-Always ask for permission before taking photos of people, especially in villages, at the market, or during cultural ceremonies.
+Always ask for permission before taking photos of people, especially in villages, at the marketplace, or during cultural ceremonies.
 A simple 'Mi save tekem piksa?'
 (May I take a photo?) or just a gesture and a smile often does the trick.
 Respect a 'no'.

 Approach traditional customs with an open mind and respect.
 Do not mock or dismiss local beliefs ('kastom').
 Do not touch a person's head, as it finds regard as sacred.
 Do not point at people or objects with your feet.
 Vanuatu is generally a conservative society.